zdevilinside/TheExpatTech/content/_index.md

 ## Welcome

-This site is where I share aviation stories, practical tech tips, and lessons from digital nomading.
+This site is where I share aviation stories, practical tech tips, living in Mexico part-time and lessons from digital nomading.

 Dive into the posts below to explore what I’ve been working on.

-I wish to give a special thanks to friends that have helped me get this site up after so long.
-This is the people that helped me with getting this going.
+I wish to give a special thanks to the friends that have helped me get this site up after so long.
+These are the people that helped me with getting this going.
 We also got to see each other at a recent event in the Washington DC area - GL.iNet's 15th Anniversary Conference.
 I jokingly called us "The Four Horsemen" when we were together.

 Most of my VPN setups will use GL.iNet equipment for a simple reason: GL.iNet's equipment make these setups be quite easy to do.
 How much do I like their equipment?
 I have over 20 of their devices in use or on the shelf as a backup to something.